Illinois Freedom of Information Act (FOIA) Information

 List of Investment Managers*

-Policies – Investment Policy, Broker/Dealer Utilization Policy, and the Minority Investment Manager Utilization Policy
+Policies – Investment Policy, Broker/Dealer Utilization Policy, Emerging Investment Manager Utilization Policy, and MWDBE Investment Manager Utilization Policy*

 Securities Lending Reports